hpi-studyu/studyu.github.io/src/pages/privacy.md

 StudyU designer.
 When studies are published, you cannot edit or delete them anymore.
 When a published study is conducted by users, all study information present at the time of publishing is accessible to them.
 If studies are published, only the development team can edit or delete them.
-Please refer to the contact information given in the imprint.
+Please refer to the contact information given in the legal notice.
 The development team can only edit and delete data from the backend, not what was downloaded and stored by participants.